YuanXun9834/SG_Routing_UI_LinYuanXun/docs/User_Stories/User_Stories.md

 7. Clear buttons have consistent styling with gradient theme and hover effects
 8. The map remains functional after clearing visualizations

+---

+## User Story 11: Search Locations by Name

+**As a** user
+**I want to** search for locations by name when planning routes or adding blockages
+**So that** I can quickly find and select locations without manually entering coordinates

+### Acceptance Criteria

+1. A location search field is available for start point, end point, and blockage location
+2. Users can type location names (e.g., "Marina Bay", "Orchard Road", "Changi Airport")
+3. Search uses OpenStreetMap geocoding service (Nominatim) restricted to Singapore
+4. Search results appear in a dropdown list after typing at least 2 characters
+5. Each search result displays the full address and location type
+6. Users can navigate results using keyboard arrow keys
+7. Selecting a result (click or Enter key) automatically fills coordinates and description
+8. Search is debounced to avoid excessive API calls (300ms delay)
+9. A loading indicator appears while searching
+10. Manual coordinate entry remains available below the search field
+11. Search respects rate limits (1 request per second) to comply with service policies
+12. If no results are found, a "No locations found" message is displayed
+13. The dropdown closes when clicking outside or pressing Escape
+14. Selected location description is saved and displayed

 ## Summary

 The application provides the following core functionalities: